uribench/software-engineering-handbook/Topics/Git Bash.md

 # Git Bash

-If you already have [Git][1] installed on your Windows host system, you can use 'Git Bash' command window that is bundled with the installation of Git, instead of the Windows command window.
+If you already have [Git][1] installed on your Windows host system, you can use 'Git Bash' command window that is bundled with the installation of Git, instead of using the Windows command window.

 The 'Git Bash' command window not only feels better, but allows executing git commands.